 Using a card – make payments of up to £30.

-Using a mobile device – some retailers set their own limits, so check with them before you pay.
+Using a mobile device – most retailers set their own limits, so check with them before you pay.

 Contactless is offered by a growing number of retailers and service providers around the world.

 Please note: not all contactless transactions appear immediately on your online and mobile account.
 If you can’t see a transaction, please wait up to 4 days for it to be added before contacting us.